 Pot noodle?
 He’s lucky.
 If he wasn’t an independent artist, 80% of his snack would be eaten by his recording company!

 Interestingly, a comparison is often made between the music industry and football, where top footballers like top musicians earn huge sums.
 Yet such a comparison is far from accurate because whilst there is a strong trickle down the leagues in football in terms of earnings, that is hardly true in the music industry.
-For example, an average player in the English Championship (the second tier) earns on average £29,00 a week, with even the lowest paid estimated to get £8,500 or £400,000 a year.
-Even in England’s League 1 the average wage is still estimated to be over £4,000 per week or eight times the average musician’s salary.
+For example, a footballer in the English Championship (the second tier) earns on average £29,000 a week, with even the lowest paid estimated to get £8,500 or £400,000 a year.
+Even in the league below the average wage is still estimated to be over £4,000 per week or eight times the average musician’s salary.

 In football the money is paid regardless of whether players are ‘performing’ or not, or how many people come to watch them.
 In the music industry whilst ‘premier’ artists earn high revenues, lesser artists, who fill up the catalogues of streaming services, get vastly less.
 Spotify currently pays between $.006 and $.004 per stream and YouTube much less at $.0007.
 Consequently, for major artists their big earnings come not from streaming but from tours and merchandising.
 For example, in 2018 Beyonce earned $27 million from tours but only $4.2 million from all her streamed work.